hashicorp/terraform-website/content/source/docs/enterprise/before-installing/postgres-requirements.html.md

 note an additional restriction on the `sslmode` parameter is that only the `require`, `verify-full`, `verify-ca`, and `disable` values are allowed.
 The default value of `sslmode` is set to `require` with _External Services_ installation or `disable` with *Demo* installation.

--> **Note:** See the PostgreSQL library documentation for more about [extra parameters related to sslmode](https://www.postgresql.org/docs/9.6/libpq-ssl.html).
+-> **Note:** See the PostgreSQL library documentation for more about [extra parameters related to sslmode](https://www.postgresql.org/docs/12/libpq-ssl.html).
 Terraform Enterprise provides a certificates file at `/tmp/cust-ca-certificates.crt`, which is required by the `verify-full` and `verify-ca` modes.
 Additional certificates can be added via the [CA Custom Bundle](../install/installer.html#certificate-authority-ca-bundle) setting.

--> **Note:** The [Client Certificates](https://www.postgresql.org/docs/9.6/libpq-ssl.html) configuration is currently not supported by Terraform Enterprise due to the limitation of storing certificate files for the `sslcert`, and `sslkey` connection paramters.
+-> **Note:** The [Client Certificates](https://www.postgresql.org/docs/12/libpq-ssl.html) configuration is currently not supported by Terraform Enterprise due to the limitation of storing certificate files for the `sslcert`, and `sslkey` connection paramters.

+## PostgreSQL 9.5 to 12 Upgrade

+In Terraform Enterprise v202103-1, the internally-managed PostgreSQL server has been upgraded from PostgreSQL 9.5 to PostgreSQL 12.
+This change only affects mounted disk and proof of concept installations.

+For more details, consult the v202103-1 [release notes](https://github.com/hashicorp/terraform-enterprise-release-notes/blob/master/v202103-1.md).